Adarsh V Mudgil, MD Email Adarsh Mudgil

 - The Mount Sinai Hospital

-Dr. Adarsh Mudgil is an Assistant Clinical Professor one of few dermatologists to be board certified in both dermatology and dermatopathology; this gives him a unique understanding of skin disease and allows him to approach patient care from both a clinical and cellular perspective.
+Dr. Adarsh Vijay Mudgil, an Assistant Clinical Professor, is one of few dermatologists to be board certified in both dermatology and dermatopathology; this gives him a unique understanding of skin disease and allows him to approach patient care from both a clinical and cellular perspective.
 He treats patients of all ages, from newborns to geriatrics, and is versed in all aspects of medical, surgical, and cosmetic dermatology.
 Dr. Mudgil received his bachelor's degree with Phi Beta Kappa honors from Emory University and his medical degree with Alpha Omega Alpha honors from the Stony Brook University School of Medicine.
 He was among a handful of medical students nationwide to have been awarded a coveted Howard Hughes Medical Institute Fellowship and Scholarship.
 Through this funding, he conducted nationally recognized research focused on the pathogenesis of cutaneous squamous cell carcinoma.
 He completed his residency in dermatology at the Mount Sinai Medical Center in Manhattan, where he served as chief resident.
 He went on to complete a fellowship at the prestigious Ackerman Academy of Dermatopathology.

 Dr. Mudgil is a fellow of the American Academy of Dermatology, the American Society for Dermatologic Surgery, and the American Society of Dermatopathology.
 He has published extensively in the medical literature as well as lectured at numerous national meetings.